9lucz/whatismyip/README.md

 # What is my ip?

-Just a simple code to know what is your ip through a webhook
+Just a simple code to know what is your ip through discord webhook